Home /

 Herbaria

-Museum of Paleontology, Berkeley (UCMP): Botanical Collection Catalogs.
-An extensive list of gardens and cultures and herbaria and museums.
+Extensive lists of gardens and cultures and herbaria and museums.
+Superbly done.

 Bundesanstalt für Landwirtschaft und Ernährung (BLE), Germany: Inventory of biological research collections in Germany (ZEFOD): ZEFOD ("Zentralregister biologischer Forschungssammlungen in Deutschland") is an information system on botanical and zoological research collections in Germany.
 Find information about botanical gardens, herbaria and colllections of algae.
 Go to: Herbarien (in German).

-!
 The Canadian

 Heritage Information Network (CHIN):